annajanyuqza/hori_control_systems/README.md

 The steering wheel behaves the same as under Windows.
 The left analog stick can now be used as a mouse.
 The dead zone has also been resolved.

+The shifter is full working now, but it's displayed twice.

 This kernel driver is early alpha.

 **I cannot be held responsible for any damage to the device.
 The use of this driver is at your own risk**